 Meals, facilities, and everything else:

-Food will be available from a concession wagon starting Friday afternoon.
+Food will be available from in the Rotary Shelter starting Friday afternoon.
 (Usually starting about 5:00PM.)
 For those arriving Thursday or early Friday, we are planning a brunch in the Nature Center on Friday from 10 am - 12 noon- this meal must be pre-ordered on the registration form.
 The Southfork restaurant in Mulberry is highly recommended by the camp ranger - it's just three miles away, at the intersection of Mulberry-Jefferson road and SR 38 in the middle of Mulberry.
 Free coffee, hot chocolate, and popcorn will be available from 9 pm to midnight on Friday and Saturday.
 There's a soda machine at the Nature Center, and a microwave oven at the observatory.

 No campfires in or near the observing field.
 Camp stoves are permitted on the observing field before dark.